 You want to tire out your dog before you leave, so take them for a long hike or let them run in the dog park the morning of your journey.
 The key is to make sure they expel a lot of energy before you hit the road so they feel relaxed and ready to nap during the journey.
 When it comes to chow time, give your pooch a light meal a couple hours before you plan to leave and then feed them according to their scheduled routine.
 Also make sure to give them lots of water during your travels.
 Freezing the water the night before is an easy way to keep it cold longer.

-Finally, don’t forget these important summer safety tips: never leave your dog in a hot car—high temps can be very dangerous for dogs.
-Also make sure to keep your pooch’s paws protected from hot surfaces—concrete, metal, pavement, and asphalt can burn.
+Finally, don’t forget these important safety tips: never leave your dog in a hot or cold car—extreme temps can be very dangerous for dogs.
+Also make sure to keep your pooch’s paws protected from hot or cold surfaces—concrete, metal, pavement, and asphalt can burn or give delicate paws frostbite.

 Have a safe trip and share your travel pics with us @rowanfordogs!